-Last year, the NeuroLeadership Institute conducted a wide-ranging study of organizations around the world.
-We wanted to see how top-tier businesses and universities were putting growth mindset to use.
+In our quest to better understand and apply growth mindset to make organizations more human, the NeuroLeadership Institute has conducted wide-ranging research of organizations around the world.
+We’ve wanted to see how top-tier businesses and universities were putting growth mindset to use, and what impact its had for them.

-Our findings were fascinating, and we compiled them into a white paper called “Idea Report: Growth Mindset Culture.”
-It featured the results of the project, along with scientific reasons leaders should be adopting growth mindset.
+Our findings were fascinating, and we compiled them into a white paper called “Impact Report: Growth Mindset Supports Organizations Through Disruption.”
+It features key stories discovered throughout the project, along with measurement data showing the effect on behavior change.

 1. Change agility